 The average rate of speech is between 150 and 170 words per minute, which adds up to as much as 10,000 words per hour.
 If you compare that to the current world record holder at 653 words per minute, that may not seem fast, but if those words are poorly recorded, heavily accented, or full of complex terminology and jargon, the difference can be significant.

 - Faster is not always better:

 Transcriptionists typically type between 80 and 100 words per minute, but that should not prompt you to just double your recorded hours to calculate transcribed hours.

-Depending on the content and type of transcription, a 1-hour interview can take between four and 6 hours to transcribe if you are looking for an accurate transcription.
-Stoppages to verify acronyms, terminology or vernacular jargon can extend that time even further.
+Depending on the content and type of transcription, a 1-hour interview can take between four and 6 hours to transcribe if you are looking for accurate transcription.
+Stoppages to verify acronyms, terminology, or vernacular jargon can extend that time even further.
 In this context, a hungry freelancer promising 200 words per minute should be avoided at all costs.